Mitch Daniels: A 'Grown-Up' Brand Of GOP Politics

 But more than anything else, Daniels' current cachet comes from a single speech — his address to the Conservative Political Action Conference, or CPAC, last month.
 The speech has been called the most intellectually compelling conservative call to arms in years.
 His No. 1 topic: the deficit.

 "It is the new Red Menace, this time consisting of ink," he said.
 "We can debate its origins endlessly and search for villains on ideological grounds, but the reality is pure arithmetic.
 No enterprise, small or large, public or private, can remain self-governing, let alone successful, so deeply in hock to others as we are about to be."

 A lot of Republican presidential hopefuls talk about the debt these days, but Daniels gets specific — and he doesn't touch the third rail of American politics as much as lie down on it.

-Daniels says that Social Security should be means tested, and that Medicare should be voucherized for younger workers.
+Daniels says that Social Security should be means-tested, and that younger workers should be given Medicare vouchers.

 He also challenges GOP orthodoxy, saying everything, including defense spending and tax loopholes, should be on the table.
 And at CPAC, he said something else that was unusual for a Republican.

 "We must display a heart for every American, and a special passion for those still on the first rung of life's ladder," he said.
 "Upward mobility from the bottom is the crux of the American promise, and the stagnation of the middle class is in fact becoming a problem, on any fair reading of the facts."

 Rich Lowry, editor of The National Review, says he was impressed by Daniels' speech.
 "It wasn't pandering to its audience at all, which is very unusual, perhaps unheard of," Lowry says.